idle-PB/pb_civet_server/README.md

 Embedded in memory civetweb server, supporting http / https GET POST with support for civetweb features WebSockets, CGI, SSL, FILES

+Use EZpack_2.1_UnPackFromDisk.pb to extract www.ezp to get source of WWW GitHub doesn't like adding more than 100 files